 Blood pressure control

-See also the separate Diabetes with Hypertension article.
+See also the separate Diabetes and Hypertension article.

-Do not offer antiplatelet therapy (aspirin or clopidogrel) for adults with type 2 diabetes without cardiovascular disease.
+Do not offer antiplatelet therapy (aspirin or clopidogrel) for type 2 diabetes treatment without cardiovascular disease.

 - Renal monitoring: see the separate Diabetic Nephropathy article.

-- Serum lipids: see the separate articles on Hyperlipidaemia and Lipid-regulating Drugs (including Statins).
+- Serum lipids: see the separate Hyperlipidaemia and Lipid-regulating Drugs (including Statins) articles.

 - TFTs (at diagnosis and annually).